This post may contain affiliate links . Read my full Disclosure Policy.

 Leftovers can be stored in an airtight container at room temperature for up to 3 days.
 Keep in the refrigerator for up to 5 days.

 These biscuits can be frozen.
-Simply place them in a freezer-safe bag and freeze them for up to 3 months.
+Simply place them in a freezer-safe bag or wrap in plastic wrap and freeze them for up to 3 months.
 Thaw them overnight in the refrigerator or at room temperature and quickly warm them up in the microwave.

 Serving Sourdough Biscuits

-These Jalapeno Cheddar Sourdough Biscuits make for a delicious side dish, breakfast, or snack.
+These Sourdough Cheddar Biscuits make for a delicious side dish, breakfast, or snack.
 Or even better, can you imagine how delicious these would be with sausage gravy?!
 While they taste great by themselves, you can top them with jam, honey (or hot honey), or butter.

 Ingredients